Lady Margaret Beaufort, Countess of Richmond and Derby

 As the second lady in the land, Margaret was referred to as “My Lady the King’s Mother.”
 In 1488, she was created a Lady Companion of the Order of the Garter.
 She endowed colleges at Cambridge University: Christ College and St John’s College.
 Lady Margaret Hall, the first Oxford University college to admit women, is named after her and has a statue of her in the college chapel.

-Her tomb, with a gilded bronze effigy, was created by the Italian sculptor Pietro Torrigiano, who also created the beautiful tomb of King Henry VII and his wife Elizabeth of York.
-Both tombs are in the Henry VII Chapel of Westminster Abbey and Margaret’s tomb is situated between the later graves of her descendants King William III and Queen Mary II and the tomb of her great-great-granddaughter Mary, Queen of Scots.
+Margaret’s tomb, with a gilded bronze effigy, was created by the Italian sculptor Pietro Torrigiano, who also created the beautiful tomb of King Henry VII and his wife Elizabeth of York.
+Both tombs are in the Henry VII Chapel of Westminster Abbey.
+Margaret’s tomb is situated between the later graves of her descendants King William III and Queen Mary II and the tomb of her great-great-granddaughter Mary, Queen of Scots.
 The Latin inscription on her tomb reads “Margaret, Countess of Richmond, mother of Henry VII, grandmother of Henry VIII, who donated funds for three monks of this abbey, a grammar school in Wimborne, a preacher in the whole of England, two lecturers in Scripture, one at Oxford, the other at Cambridge, where she also founded two colleges, one dedicated to Christ, and the other to St John, the Evangelist.”

 Tomb of Lady Margaret Beaufort; Credit – Wikipedia